6.6 - Logical Protection

 3. Describe the roles of a firewall.

-5. What are permissions?
-What are the 3 levels of access?
+5. Why would an organisation use tiered levels of access?
+What are the 3 levels of file access?